Charred Cabbage Slaw

 - Kosher salt and freshly ground black pepper

 - 2 red bird’s eye chiles, stemmed and finely chopped

 - 1 small red onion, thinly sliced

 - <sup>1</sup>⁄<sub>4</sub> head red cabbage, thinly sliced

 - To a small pot over high heat, add the sugar, fish sauce, lime juice, sambal oelek, garlic, and 2 tablespoons water; bring to a simmer and cook, stirring occasionally, until the sugar dissolves, 2–3 minutes.
 Remove from heat and set aside.

 - Build a medium-hot fire in a charcoal grill, or heat a gas grill to medium.
 (Alternatively, heat a cast-iron grill pan over medium-high.)
 Brush the oil over the green cabbage wedges and season with salt and pepper; grill, turning as needed, until charred all over, 18–20 minutes.
 Let cool slightly, then core and thinly slice.
 Transfer to a large bowl, add the reserved dressing, the chiles, onion, and red cabbage, and toss to combine.
-Transfer to a platter and serve warm or at room temperature.
+Transfer the slaw to a platter and serve warm or at room temperature.